 Set Out Your Aims

-The first thing to consider is to outline what your goals are by posting to your profiles.
-Different law firms will have different goals for their profiles; some will want to gain more clients, some may want to work on building brand awareness, and others may want to gain more website visitors.
-Before you dive head-first into a social media strategy, make sure to sit down and list out your goals.
-They should be both short-term and long-term goals that are measurable so you know how much progress you’re making.
-Once you have a baseline of how your profiles are performing, you can adjust your goals accordingly and use them to drive your future campaigns.
+The first thing to consider is to outline your goals by posting to your profiles.
+Law firms will have different goals for their profiles; some want to gain more clients, some want to build brand awareness, and others want to gain more website visitors.
+Before diving head-first into a social media strategy, sit down and list your goals.
+They should be both short-term and long-term measurable goals, so you know how much progress you’re making.
+Once you have a baseline of how your profiles perform, you can adjust your goals accordingly and use them to drive your future campaigns.

 Learn the Rules

-Always make sure to consider ethics regulations and other bar rules before you begin posting to your accounts.
 Lawyers have specific rules and responsibilities they must follow online.
-It’s worth taking the time to learn and understand these rules before you start posting.
-For example, each platform has its own set of regulations, especially when it comes to personal content that could be shared by other lawyers.
-Some states also prohibit lawyers from using language such as “expert” or “specialist” to describe themselves.
-If you have any doubts about what you can and cannot say, it’s always best to conduct your research accordingly.
+Consider ethics regulations and other bar rules before posting to your accounts.
+You must take the time to learn and understand these rules before you start posting.
+Each platform has regulations, especially regarding unique content other lawyers could share.
+Some states also prohibit lawyers from using language such as ‘expert’ or ‘specialist’ to describe themselves.
+If you have doubts about what you can and cannot say, it’s always best to conduct your research accordingly.

 Think About Paid Social Media Advertising

-Keep in mind that you pay not for clicks, but for impressions.
-That means no matter if somebody goes to your website or not, you will pay for the ad.
+Keep in mind that you pay for impressions, not for clicks.
+That means you will pay for the ad whether somebody goes to your website or not.

-And still, did you know that more than 7 million businesses have used Facebook ads to target a specific audience at one point or another?
-Putting some money behind your social media ads allows you to target specific audiences and cater your ads directly to them.
-When executed properly, paid campaigns can be an incredibly lucrative approach to your efforts.
-One thing to be mindful of is the technical ins and outs of Facebook ads as they can be challenging to optimize if you’re not sure what you’re doing.
-It’s always recommended to use a professional marketing team to oversee your campaigns and ensure they aren’t eating up too much of your law firm's marketing budget.
+Did you know that more than 7 million businesses have used Facebook ads to target a specific audience at one point or another?
+Putting some money behind your social media ads allows you to target particular audiences and cater your ads directly to them.
+When executed correctly, paid campaigns can be an incredibly lucrative approach to your efforts.
+One thing to be mindful of is the technical ins and outs of Facebook ads, as they can be challenging to optimize.

 Stick to SMART Goals

-If you have never heard of SMART goals, they can be an incredibly helpful part of your approach.
+If you have never heard of SMART goals, they can be a valuable part of your approach.
 While we already discussed the importance of goal setting when it comes to your social profiles, SMART goals take this idea one step further.
 Regardless of the specific platform, all of your marketing goals should be:

-- Specific: Outline exactly what you need to do in order to hit your goal.
+- Specific: Outline precisely what you need to do to hit your goal.
 Always use action words.

-- Achievable: It’s always nice to set lofty goals, but make sure they are attainable.
+- Achievable: It’s always nice to set lofty goals but ensure they are attainable.